NRSR Full Form-Non Resident Special Rupee Deposits

 Non-Resident Special Rupee Deposits (NRSR): A Guide for NRIs on Secure Investment in India

-The Non-Resident Special Rupee (NRSR) Deposit scheme was introduced as a banking option for Non-Resident Indians (NRIs) who wanted to maintain and invest their earnings in India.
-Designed as a non-repatriable investment tool, the NRSR account allowed NRIs to deposit funds in Indian Rupees and earn interest comparable to that of domestic term deposits.
+The Non-Resident Special Rupee (NRSR) Deposit scheme was a banking option for Non-Resident Indians (NRIs) to invest earnings in India.
+As a non-repatriable fixed deposit in Indian Rupees (INR), it offered interest rates comparable to domestic term deposits.
+Discontinued in 2002, it remains relevant for legacy account holders.
+This article explores the NRSR scheme, its features, benefits, and modern alternatives for NRIs.

 What was the NRSR Deposit Scheme?